 Definition:

 How Osheru supports it:

-MILL (Minimally Invasive Lid Lift) sets the bar for truly minimally invasive results in eyelid procedures.
+MILT (Minimally Invasive Lid Treatment) sets the bar for truly minimally invasive results in eyelid procedures.

+Definition: